ashton314/cleancv/README.md

 You will of course need LaTeX on your system.
 The `Makefile` included relies on [latexmk](https://www.cantab.net/users/johncollins/latexmk/), which should be included with the TeXLive distribution.
 I believe I installed LaTeX with `brew install --cask mactex-no-gui` on my macOS system; search the web for how to install LaTeX on your operating system.

+Once you've installed LaTeX, (and, assuming you have `make` installed as well) you should just be able to run `make` or `make resume.pdf` and the résumé will build.

 ### Typeface

 The typeface this is setup to use is [Source Sans](https://github.com/adobe-fonts/source-sans), a free and open-source font made by Adobe.
 You will need to install Source Sans on your system before proceeding.